pulp/pulpproject.org/pulp-in-one-container.md

 Any known issues and workarounds are listed here.

+### NFS or SSHFS

+When using rootless podman, you cannot create the directories (settings pulp_storage pgsql containers) on [NFS](https://github.com/containers/podman/blob/master/rootless.md#shortcomings-of-rootless-podman), SSHFS, or certain other non-standard filesystems.

 ### Docker on CentOS 7

 While using the version of Docker that is provided with CentOS 7, there are known issues that cause the following errors to occur: